 As I mentioned earlier, Gran Cenote is the most popular tourist attraction in Tulum and it gets VERY busy during the day.
 I recommend arriving before doors open to be the first in line and once inside, you’ll get around 30 minutes to 1 hour to enjoy swimming in this incredible Riviera Maya Cenote without hundreds of others around.

 Believe me, it’s far more enjoyable with fewer people, and your photos will turn out great, arguably better than all other Maya cenotes Mexico offers!

 There are two main swimming areas at Grand Cenote, one features a large open-air sinkhole and a wooden deck that is surrounded by crystalline waters.
 You can also spot freshwater turtles swimming around in the Grand Cenote.

 The second area can be accessed by swimming through a natural tunnel that emerges in a smaller Cenote filled with turquoise waters and a little island of palm trees sits in the middle.
 This was my favorite spot to go for a dip and it wasn’t too crowded.

-If you would like to book a join-in tour to visit this Riviera Maya Cenote and other awesome attractions, see below for the most top-rated tour on Get Your Guide:
+If you would like to book a join-in tour to visit this best cenote in Riviera Maya and other awesome attractions, see below for the most top-rated tour on Get Your Guide:

 Cenote Calavera, in my opinion, is one of the best Cenotes in Tulum.
-Although it’s not as large as some of the other popular Mayan Riviera Cenotes, Calavera is one for the thrill-seekers!
+Although it’s not as large as some of the other popular cenotes, Calavera is one for the thrill-seekers!

 Cenote Calavera is located along the main highway in the same direction as the Grand Cenote.